aromanowski/aromanowski.github.io/_pages/t4s.md

 ![alt text](/images/PES_group_picture.jpg "Time For Shade (c) Andrés Romanowski 2023")

-Everyone at the group in Utrecht has been amazing.
-Thank you for sharing this time with me!
+Everyone at the group in Utrecht has been amazing!